Play online poker in New York

 Online poker status in New York

-So, with regard to gambling in the Empire State, the situation remains the same as before.
-New York citizens will have to become more active if they want online poker and sports betting in their state.
+So, unfortunately, New York must wait until 2020.
+At least.
+New York citizens will have to become more active if they want online poker in their state.

 New York legislative history